DrC0okie/HEIG_PCO_Labo2/README.md

 from a shared queue upon completing its segment.
 To facilitate this, the combination space was fragmented into smaller units, all stored within a concurrency-safe queue accessible by all threads.

-However, on close analysis, we concluded that the efficiency gains from this method were minimal, amounting to about 10-20 ms speed-up for a 4-character password.
+However, on close analysis of our specific case, we concluded that the efficiency gains from this method were minimal, amounting to only about 10-20 ms speed-up for a 4-character password.
 Given this performance enhancement and the complexities introduced by ensuring thread-safe access to the shared queue using mutexes, it became evident that the benefits did not justify the added complexity.

-That's why, we decided to implement the more straightforward partitioning strategy.
+We hence decided to implement the more straightforward partitioning strategy which was presented earlier in this report.

 ## 5. Performance tests

 The performance of the hash cracker is measured on a 4 character salted password and with a different number of threads.
 The salt used throughout the tests is `pco23`.
 The tests were performed on a 16-core AMD Ryzen 7 PRO 6850U CPU with the amount of cores artificially limited to 2, 4 or 8 using the `taskset` program.
-All times are in milliseconds.
+All recorded times are in milliseconds.
+All tests were ran using a salted password since we did not observe any significant difference in performance between salted and unsalted passwords.
-The benchmarks were ran once with the password situated in the middle of the search space and once at the beginning/end of the search space.
+The benchmarks were ran with the hash primitive situated at the beginning, middle and end of the search space in order to get a better idea of the performance of the program.

-#### Middle of the search space
+### Middle of the search space

-The difficulty lies in the fact that the password must be situated in the middle of the search space for results to be meaningful.
+In this case, the difficulty lies in the fact that the password must be situated in the middle of the search space for the results to be meaningful.
 Since the search space is split in equal parts depending on the number of threads, the combination in the middle of the search space is not necessarily in the middle of the search space of each thread.
-A python script was used to find the password in the middle of the search space of each thread.
-The script is available in the root folder.
+A python script was used to find the combination in the middle of the search space of each thread.

 The following permutations indices were used to generate the hashes depending on the number of threads: